Krazete/sgm/README.md

 One vote is allowed per browser session.
 All votes are weighted by their age in days and by the number of votes made at the same IP address.

-*The rating system toggle state is saved in your browser's local storage for future visits.*
+*For quota reasons, the rating system toggle state is not saved in your browser's local storage.*

 ### Options (Fighter Settings)